Cubbie Station: Land holding

+The purchase of Cubbie Group by the joint venture CS Agriculture was completed on 25 January 2013, for an estimated purchase price of A$240 million.
+In 2019 this sale was reversed and Shandong Ruyi sold 49% of Cubbie back to the Australian owned Macquarie Asset Management (MAM).
+In 2022, MAM acquired the remaining 51% stake in Cubbie Station, bringing its total ownership to 100%.

 Water rights

 The station was created by amalgamating twelve floodplain properties to give Cubbie a total of fifty-one licences.
 The station's water storage dams stretch for more than 28 km along the Culgoa River, within the Murray-Darling basin.
 In an average year the station uses 200000 ML of water, in a good year as much as 500000 ML.
 The water is used to supply 130 km2 of irrigated cotton and other crops including wheat, which generates a net profit in the range of A$50 million to A$80 million a year.